jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Chalice Manath.md

 Was seen as a prisoner of [[Gunner Ironford]] with a cursed tattoo in place ([[34 - 05122024|Session 34]]).
 She revealed that she had been a prisoner of the Beaumont's for months before Dunspero got tired of having a prisoner.

-Freed from [[Ironford Prison]] and is aboard The Icebreaker with the group.
+Freed from [[Ironford Prison]] and was aboard The Icebreaker with the group for some time before parting ways.

 ### Description and Personality Traits
 Strikingly beautiful with short curly red hair and freckles.